dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

 The easiest solution is split the input file: one file per section.
   - Easy to pass from the single file to the split files with a simple perl script (however, this solution does not suit to huge files because of the computation time/memory overload)
   - Requires to modify the workflow to generate such input files and read them
   - Retrocompatibility is not ensured

 Since each line in the `ELEMENTS` section may be of a different length, manage the irregular lines can be tricky, in particular when we partition the file to feed the processes.
 A potential solution is overlapping.
 The technique has been described [here](http://stackoverflow.com/questions/13327127/mpi-io-reading-file-by-processes-equally-by-line-not-by-chunk-size) and [here](http://stackoverflow.com/questions/12939279/mpi-reading-from-a-text-file) for cases that are very similar to ours.

 #### Binary input

 Using a binary file would be much more compliant with MPI-IO.
 Also, reading a binary file is faster, even in sequential.
 However, the file is not human-readable anymore.
 Other issues may be related to endianness.
-See [here]{https://www.sharcnet.ca/help/index.php/Parallel_I/O_introductory_tutorial#Data_Formats} for more info.
+See [here](https://www.sharcnet.ca/help/index.php/Parallel_I/O_introductory_tutorial#Data_Formats) for more info.

-Of course, switching to a binary format with new specifications does not fulfill the constraint 4.
+Of course, switching to a binary format with new specifications does not fulfill the constraint **4**.

 Some guidelines that could help to specify this format in order to ensure its compliancy with MPI-IO

 - Header expressing the file structure:
-  - the item number of each section
+  - the item/line number of each section
   - sections must be ordered and well defined
 - Body:
-  - each item should be aligned
+  - each item must be aligned
   - It would be convenient to use the same format whatever the section to help the displacement computation
     - This could be done by using two dimension arrays and replicating the elements when it's required